-8. Get creative with Design
+8. Get creative with your design

-Some tips when choosing images for your design:
+Some tips for choosing your visuals:

-9. Launch your Campaign – and TEST, TEST, TEST
+9. Launch your campaign – and TEST, TEST, TEST!

 Take a step back and make sure that everything looks and works how it should.
 If it’s an offer set up in your booking engine, do a test booking and ask yourself, ‘does all this make sense?’
 Even better, get someone unfamiliar with your booking engine to do a test booking.

-If your website is set up with Google Tracking, then your Google analytics will do the work for you.
+If your website is set up with Google Tracking, then your analytics will do the work for you.